 2. Election of Members of the Council by the Academic and Professional Staff

-The procedure for elections of members of Council by the academic and professional staff is set out in the Election Policy and Procedures.
-The Secretary of the Council is the Returning Officer for Council elections.
-The appointed day for elections is set by Council.
+The procedure for elections of members of Council by the academic and professional staff is set out in the Election Procedures.
+The University Secretary is the Returning Officer for Council elections.
+The appointed day for elections is set by the University Secretary, under delegation from Council.
 The term of office is two years.
-Commencement of the Statutes Amendment (University Councils) Act 1996 Part 2 on 1 January 1997 determined that terms of office will run from the first of January to the 31 December of the following year.
+Commencement of the Statutes Amendment (University Councils) Act 1996 Part 2 on 1 January 1997 determined that terms of office will run from the1 January to the 31 December of the following year.

 3. Elected or Appointed Student Members of the Council

-Where Council determines that student members will be chosen by election, the election will conducted in accordance with Election Policy and Procedures.
-The appointed day for elections will be set by Council.
-The Secretary of the Council is the Returning Officer.
-Where Council determines that the student members will be appointed, procedures will be developed in consultation with the Students' Association.
+Where Council determines that student members will be chosen by election, the election will conducted in accordance with Election Procedures.
+The appointed day for elections will be set by the University Secretary, under delegation from Council.
+The University Secretary is the Returning Officer.
+Where Council determines that the student members will be appointed, procedures will be developed in consultation with the Student Association.

-The term of office for student members is one year.
+The term of office for student members is two years.